nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 Commitments: CCAs, recreational activities, Studies

-Traits: Is technologically literate, active in activities, comfortable with typing commands
+Traits: Is technologically literate, active in activities, comfortable typing commands

 Our target user is a Student that is currently schooling.
 As an active student, the Target User has multiple activities that may be hard to keep track of.
 With the scheduler, John will be able to plan and organize multiple appointments at the same time.